Auckland Council charges churches rates without consultation

-Auckland Council is scrambling to contact hundreds of churches that received rates bills for the first time, telling them not to pay until councillors have had a chance to discuss the matter.
+Auckland Council is contacting hundreds of churches that received rates bills for the first time, telling them not to pay until councillors have had a chance to discuss the matter.

 A review of non-rateable properties by council staff identified 402 churches requiring changes to their rating.
 This resulted in rates bills, some of them large, going out earlier this month.